Nawab-AS/Nawab-AS/README.md

 I had started programming when I was 10 years old, starting by learning p5.js on Khan Academy.
 Since then I have learned many other languages such as Python, Java, Javascript, C#, and GDscript.
 Currently, one project that I have been trying to do was creating a multiplayer game using node.js and socket.io as my backend.

+Want to learn more about me?
+Head on over to my portfolio at https://nawab-as.github.io
 <!--
 **Nawab-AS/Nawab-AS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.